 Service RAPID: R-Transit service in partnership with Lyft Service with R-Transit vehicles provided by R-Transit staff Operating Hours 24-7/ 7 days a week Monday - Friday, 8:30 am - 5 pm, excluding City Holidays Booking Timeframe On demand, instant request to dispatch Up to 30 days in advance.
 Limited same day availability.
 Payment Method Payable directly to Lyft: Credit/Debit card, pre- paid debit card Payable to the City: Coupon system using cash, check, credit/debit card, and pre-paid debit card.
-Service Area Cities of: Richmond El Cerrito Kensington El Sobrante San Pablo Pinole North Richmond Johnston Martinez, CA Cities of: Richmond El Cerrito Kensington El Sobrante San Pablo Pinole North Richmond Type of Service Curb-to-curb.
+Service Area Cities of: Richmond El Cerrito Kensington El Sobrante San Pablo Pinole North Richmond 2 hospitals in Martinez, CA Cities of: • Richmond • El Cerrito • Kensington • El Sobrante • San Pablo • Pinole • North Richmond Type of Service Curb-to-curb.
 Clients will be picked up and dropped off at the curb.
 The Lyft driver will not be required to assist passenger.
 Door-to-door service.
 R-Transit drivers can go to the doorway of a building to assist a passenger while maintaining visual contact with their vehicle.
 Trip Cost Most trips that originate and end in Richmond, El Cerrito, Kensington, El Sobrante, San Pablo, Pinole, and North Richmond will cost the client a minimum of \$3.00.
 The client will pay the first \$3.00 of each one way trip, and the City will provide a subsidy to cover the next \$17.00 of the ride.
 When the total cost of a one way trip exceeds \$20.00, the customer is responsible for the overage.
 Trips that originate or end in Martinez will be at a higher cost. \$4.00 one way for trips booked at least one day in advance, and \$5.00 for same day requests.
 Maximum # of trips 40 Lyft trips: 20 classic Lyft rides and 20 shared rides.
 Unlimited

 If you need assistance with registration, have questions about your specific travel needs, or simply wish to learn more about RAPID, we recommend that you attend an upcoming workshop.
 The City of Richmond invites you to the next workshop on November 18, 2019 at the Richmond Senior Center located at 2525 Macdonald Avenue, Richmond CA 94804 from 9 am - 12 pm.
-To expedite registration for RAPID, you can bring completed Government Websites by Civic Plus or registration and warver of liability form(s) to the upcoming workshop.
+To expedite registration for RAPID, you can bring completed

+Government Websites by CivicPlus®

+Government Websites by CivicPlus®